Credit rating Aaa/AAA

 The Council of Europe Development Bank (CEB) enjoys triple A rating by Moody’s, Standard & Poor’s, Fitch Ratings, and Scope Ratings*.
 Such high rating reflects the Bank’s solid financial profile, strong support and confidence of its shareholders and stringent risk-management policy.

 On 19 September 2025, Moody’s confirmed the CEB’s long-term rating to Aaa ‘stable’.
 On 30 July 2025, Standard & Poor’s confirmed its AAA rating with a stable outlook.
-On 6 June 2025, Fitch confirmed the CEB’s long-term Issuer Default Rating (IDR) at AAA ‘stable outlook’.
-Also, on 6 June 2025, Scope Ratings affirmed its rating* for the CEB at AAA with a stable outlook.
+On 1 June 2026, Fitch confirmed the CEB’s long-term Issuer Default Rating (IDR) at AAA ‘stable outlook’.
+On 5 June 2026, Scope Ratings affirmed its rating* for the CEB at AAA with a stable outlook.
 The rating of CEB’s short-term debt assigned by the rating agencies reaches the highest grade of the rating scale at ‘P-1/A-1+/ F1+/S-1+*’.

 Moody’s: Aaa, stable outlook